Preheat the oven to 400 degrees F.

 .
 Season with salt and pepper and cook, stirring, 2 to 3 minutes more.
 Add the flour and cook, stirring, for 1 minute.
 Deglaze

-the pan with Marsala, stirring and scraping up any browned bits from the bottom of the pan with a wooden spoon.
+, stirring and scraping up any browned bits from the bottom of the pan with a wooden spoon.
 Chop

 the reconstituted mushrooms and add to the gravy.
 Pour in most of the stock, reserving the last few spoonfuls, as grit may settle here.
 Stir in the cream and cook until the gravy thickens a bit.
 Add half the meatballs to the gravy.
 (Reserve the remaining meatballs for another meal, such as Stuffed Peppers with Broken Meatballs and Rice